Multnomah Falls and the Waterfall Loop

 Good to know

-You explore the route at your own pace and the Ranger Tales app plays the story for each stop automatically when you arrive, using your phone's location.
-No tapping, no reading while you explore.
+- You drive the route at your own pace and the Ranger Tales app plays the story for each stop automatically when you arrive, using your phone's location.
+No tapping, no reading while you drive.
 Ranger Quinn guides and Ranger Boone tells the campfire tales.

 Multnomah Falls and the Waterfall Loop — in your pocket

-Download the app, unlock the tour, and let it explore with you.
+Download the app, unlock the tour, and let it drive with you.
 Works offline.

 Keep exploring